brix-ag/camunda-connector-utils/README.md

     - If there is a method `Class<?> getChoiceClass()` this is used as choice class (all properties in this class are loaded and by default they are visible if the corresponding choice is selected).
     - If there is a method `String getChoiceGroupId()` this will be used as default group for all properties in the choice class.
 - Set notEmpty in the condition if a pattern is specified to avoid schema violations

+## 1.4

+- Added `@PropertyGroup` annotation to be able to split classes by groups (or anything, groups is just intended and most convenient):
+  - Fields annotated with that property have to have a setter starting with "set" (will be found automatically by the `Deserializer`)
+  - All properties in that field's class are loaded
+  - Default groupId and conditions for the properties are inherited by default but can be set on the annotation
+  - propertyIds still have to be globally unique
+- Set Java version to 11 we don't really need 17 for just the template generator